The Travellers (2025 film): Production

-The Travellers, an Ambience Entertainment production was shot in August - September 2024 in various locations across Perth, Western Australia capturing the landscapes and untouched nearby country towns.
+The Travellers, an Ambience Entertainment production was shot in August - September 2024 in various locations across Perth, Western Australia and the Avon region capturing the landscapes and untouched nearby country towns.

 Release

 On 2 July 2025 the first trailer for the film was released and it was announced that the film will open in theatres in Australia on 9 October 2025.